BrutPitt/imGuIZMO.quat/basic_examples/cube_Vulkan/readme.md

-They are similar to OpenGL examples and to [vGizmo3D v3.1 WebGL2 - easy_cube example](https://brutpitt.github.io/myRepos/vGizmo3D/wglCubeExamples.html)
+They is similar to OpenGL examples [glCube_07 v4.0 WebGL2 - easy_cube example](https://brutpitt.github.io/myRepos/imGuIZMO/example/WebGL/wglCubeExample.html)

 <p>&nbsp;<br></p>
 In the OpenGL version of the examples, it was opted to separate the GLFW and SDL versions in distinct files.